felixlopz/hubrise-test-task/content/apps/mailchimp/en/configuration.md

 ## Configuration

-For customers or order which are added after you connect your HubRise account to Mailchimp, there are certain configuration options.
+For customers or orders which are added after you connect your HubRise account to Mailchimp, there are certain configuration options.

 In order to configure your connection to Mailchimp:

 1. Log in to your HubRise back office.
 1. From the left navigation pane, select **Connections**.
-1. On the screen that opens, on the Mailchimp item, select **Open**.
+1. On the page that opens, on the Mailchimp item, select **Open**.
 1. The Mailchimp Bridge screen will open in a new window.
 1. In the top right hand corner, select your **Location name**.
 1. A drop-down list will appear where you can select **Configuration**.